chrismeyers/website/README.md

 ```

 ## Credit
 The site uses several open source libraries and frameworks.
-See each `package.json` within the `packages/` directory for the full list.
+See `package.json` for the full list.